iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 ## How to Get Contacts from Moderan

+In order to synchronize the contact card with a customer card, you must fill in the relevant field in the **Bus.
+Relation Code** for section on the **Interactions** FastTab on the **Marketing Setup** page.

+If you have customers that you want to create contact cards for, you can use the **Create Contacts from Custome** batch jobs to create contacts from the existing data.
+When you create a contact this way, the contact information is afterwards synchronized with the related customer information.

+After customers' company-type contacts are created, it is possible to import person-type contacts from **Moderan**.

 ### Setup Moderan Organisation Roles

 Open **Moderan Organisation Roles** page and insert lines, which links Moderan Organisation Roles with Organisation Level Codes in BC.